LETTERS FROM LUKASHENKA'S PRISONERS

 Following a highly disputed election, Belarusian dictator Alyaksandr Lukashenka claimed victory in August 2020.
 Protests erupted and a vicious crackdown ensued.
-More than one year on from the election, there are more than 600 political prisoners in Belarus.
+Three years on from the election, there are more than 1400 political prisoners in Belarus.

-Letters from Lukashenka’s Prisoners gives unjustly detained individuals a voice by collecting, translating, and publishing letters on our channels on a weekly basis.
+Letters from Lukashenka’s Prisoners gives unjustly detained individuals a voice by collecting, translating, and publishing letters on our channels on a regular basis.

 "Penguin and Papa paced nonstop from wall to wall.
 To the guards above, they must have looked like zombies flailing around the little courtyard in desperation :) The cement walls are in bad condition, and there’s a lattice overhead, and a few green leaves higher up along the walls.
 Sometimes good things can grow, even in cement."